Pehlwani

-Pehlwani, also known as Kushti, is a form of wrestling contested in the Indian subcontinent.
-It was developed in the Mughal Empire by combining Persian Koshti pahlevani with influences from native Indian Malla-yuddha.'
-The words pehlwani and kushti derive from the Persian terms pahlavani (heroic) and koshti (wrestling, lit. killing) respectively, meaning Heroic wrestling.
-A practitioner of this sport is referred to as a pehlwan (Persian word for hero) while teachers are known as ustad (Persian word for teacher or master) or guru.'
+Pehlwani, also known as Kushti, is a form of wrestling practiced in the Punjab region.
+It was developed in the Mughal Empire by combining Persian Koshti pahlevani with influences from native South Asian Malla-yuddha.
+The words pehlwani and kushti derive from the Persian terms pahlavani (heroic) and koshti (wrestling, lit. killing) respectively, meaning "heroic wrestling".
+A practitioner of this sport is referred to as a pehlwan (Persian for hero) while teachers are known as ustad (Persian for teacher or master) or guru.

 One of the most famous practitioners of Pehlwani was The Great Gama (Ghulam Mohammad Baksh Butt), who is considered one of the greatest wrestlers of all time.
-Kodi Rammurthy Naidu was another example.
-Brahmdev Mishra is another example of an Indian wrestler who was known for his technique and physique not only in India but all over the world.
+Other examples include Kodi Rammurthy Naidu and Brahmdev Mishra.
 Pehlwani is one of the sports that influenced catch wrestling, which in turn partially inspired folkstyle wrestling, freestyle wrestling, and mixed martial arts (MMA).

 Etymology

 The word pahelwan is derived from the Persian word pahlavan, meaning "champion" or "warrior", originally used to refer to skilled warriors on the battlefield.'
+In India, the term "Pahelwan" is a title to refer to a wrestler.